 Windham Airport (KIJD) is a publicly owned, 280-acre general aviation airport located in Connecticut’s Northeast Corner that serves small and medium size aircraft.
 The airport is a short drive from two of Connecticut’s major universities – UConn’s Storrs Campus and Eastern Connecticut State University’s (ECSU) campus in Willimantic.
 The airport is also located in the ideal location to serve flight students in Connecticut, Massachusetts and Rhode Island.

-The airport consists of two asphalt runways, 4,200 feet and 2,700 feet long.
-Complimentary facilities include aircraft parking aprons; T-hangars and larger aircraft hangar storage; aircraft maintenance and repair; propeller overhaul, repair and sales; weather station; and self-service aircraft fueling facilities accommodating single and multi-engine aircraft with a focus on corporate business and recreational flight operations.
+The airport consists of two asphalt runways – one 4,200 feet long and one 2,700 feet long.
+The airport also includes complimentary facilities includes aircraft parking aprons; T-hangars and larger aircraft hangar storage; aircraft maintenance and repair; propeller overhaul, repair and sales; weather station; and self-service aircraft fueling facilities accommodating single and multi-engine aircraft with a focus on corporate business and recreational flight operations.

 Windham Airport History

 In 1923, the Town of Windham purchased 250 acres of land known as “Kirby Flats” (the airports initial name) that would become the airport’s home.
 It wasn’t until 1938 that through a Federal Works Progress Administration (WPA) program, that the airports first paved runway was built just prior to National Air Mail week.
 The airport was then utilized to transport mail for distribution to the 28 towns in Northeastern Connecticut.
 This was the first time this was accomplished by air.